aamun/flavor/README.md

+# FlavorPHP MVC Framework
+===

 FlavorPHP is a PHP 5 framework based on the MVC architectural pattern, constructed with the help of several patterns.
 FlavorPHP aims to empower its users to rapidly develop web applications in an easy to use way.

 #### Authors: